 Speaker 2: And I'm Dr. Kenny Poole.

-Speaker 2: We'll talk about one thing you and I can do today related to that topic, to take charge of our health and well-being.
-In our previous episode, we really tried to demystify fertility.
-We spoke with [00:00:30] Gabriela Marjo from Advisory Board to talk about fertility from a research standpoint, and Nikki Batiste to share her personal story around fertility.
+Speaker 2: We'll talk about one thing you and I can do today related to that topic to take charge of our health and wellbeing.

-Speaker 1: Make sure to follow or subscribe wherever you listen so you can get notified when a new episode is live.
+Speaker 2: Follow or subscribe wherever you listen so you get notified when a new episode is live.
 Catch you next time.